BLSQ/iaso/setuper/README.md

 - import a test form
 - create a few submissions of this form

-Once the script has run, you can login to your server using the account name as login and password.
+Once the script has run, you can log in to your server using the account name as login and password.

 # How To Use